 For example, we’ll use the Sensitivity Analysis Model of a Gas Station to check how a sensitivity analysis work:

 Here, we are checking what will happen to the Unlevered Internal Rate of Return (IRR) by either increasing or decreasing the price.

 Normally, the IRR should go up if you increase the prices but in this case, it’s not because this model is built on a different logic of a constant profit margin per gallon which means, that the percentage profit margin per gallon in relation to the gasoline sales price gets lower if the gasoline prices increases.

-We then extended the sensitivity analysis instead of checking only two assumptions to ensure a wider coverage.
-Meaning, we are checking the changes in 10 main assumptions for the effects on the key outputs which is the unlevered IRR.
+We then extended the sensitivity analysis instead of checking only two assumptions to ensure wider coverage.
+Meaning, we are checking the changes in 10 main assumptions for the effects on the key outputs which in this case is the unlevered IRR.
 As usual, each of these tables has 5 scenarios for two different key assumptions each (either increasing or decreasing).

 Steps Used to Conduct a Sensitivity Analysis